ton-community/ton-docs/docs/develop/dapps/cookbook.md

 });
 ```

-To swap Token X with Y, the process is same ,for instance we send amout of X token to vault X , vault X
+To swap Token X with Y, the process is the same, for instance, we send an amount of X token to vault X, vault X
-receives our asset, hold it and inform Pool of (X,Y) that this address ask for swap, now Pool base on
+receives our asset, holds it, and informs Pool of (X, Y) that this address asks for a swap, now Pool based on
-calculation inform another Vault, here Vault Y to release equivalent Y to user who request swap.
+calculation informs another Vault, here Vault Y releases equivalent Y to the user who requests swap.

-The difference between asset is just about transfer method for example, for jettons, we transfer them to the Vault using transfer message and attach a specific forward_payload, but for the native coin, we send a swap message to the Vault, attaching the corresponding amount of TON.
+The difference between assets is just about the transfer method for example, for jettons, we transfer them to the Vault using a transfer message and attach a specific forward_payload, but for the native coin, we send a swap message to the Vault, attaching the corresponding amount of TON.

-This is schema for TON and jetton :
+This is the schema for TON and jetton :

 ```tlb
 swap#ea06185d query_id:uint64 amount:Coins _:SwapStep swap_params:^SwapParams = InMsgBody;
 ```

-So every vault and corresponding Pool designed for specefic swap and has special API tailored to special asset.
+So every vault and corresponding Pool is designed for specific swaps and has a special API tailored to special assets.

-This was swaping TON with jetton SCALE.
-The process for swapping jetton with jetton is same, the only difference is we should provide payload that was described in TL-B schema.
+This was swapping TON with jetton SCALE.
+The process for swapping jetton with jetton is the same, the only difference is we should provide the payload that was described in the TL-B schema.

 ```TL-B
 swap#e3a0d482 _:SwapStep swap_params:^SwapParams = ForwardPayload;